-The Basel III Rules, effective January 1, 2015 for the Company and Bank, included new risk-based and leverage capital ratio requirements and refined the definition of what constitutes "capital" for purposes of calculating those ratios.
+^{} The Basel III Rules, effective January 1, 2015 for the Company and Bank, included new risk-based and leverage capital ratio requirements and refined the definition of what constitutes "capital" for purposes of calculating those ratios.
 The minimum capital level requirements applicable to the Company and the Bank under the Basel III Rules include: (i) a new common equity Tier I risk-based capital ratio of 4.5%; (ii) a Tier I risk-based capital ratio of 6%; (iii) a total risk-based capital ratio of 8%; and (iv) a Tier 1 leverage ratio of 4% for all institutions.
 Common equity Tier I capital will consist of retained earnings and common stock instruments, subject to certain adjustments.
 The Basel III Rules also established a "capital conservation buffer" of 2.5% above the new regulatory minimum risk-based capital requirements.
 The conservation buffer, when added to the capital requirements, will result in the following minimum ratios: (i) a common equity Tier I risk-based capital ratio of 7%, (ii) a Tier 1 risk-based capital ratio of 8.5%, and (iii) a total risk-based capital ratio of 10.5%.
-The new capital conservation buffer requirement will be phased in beginning January 2016 at 0.625% of risk-weighted assets and will increase by 0.625% each year until fully implemented at 2.5% in January 2019.
+The new capital conservation buffer requirement is phased in beginning January 2016 at 0.625% of risk-weighted assets and will increase by 0.625% each year until fully implemented at 2.5% in January 2019.
+The first phase of the new capital conservation buffer requirement is reflected in the table above as of December 31, 2016.
 An institution would be subject to limitations on certain activities including payment of dividends, share repurchases, and discretionary bonuses to executive officers if its capital level is below the buffered ratio.
 Although these new capital ratios do not become fully phased in until 2019, the banking regulators will expect bank holding companies and banks to meet these requirements well ahead of that date.

-12. Income Tax Matters
+13. Income Tax Matters

-The components of income tax expense are as follows for the years ended December 31, 2015 and 2014.
+The components of income tax expense are as follows for the years ended December 31, 2016 and 2015.
 (Amounts in Thousands of Dollars):

-Year Ended December 31, 2015 2014
+Year Ended December 31, 2016 2015

-Current \$ 3,840 \$ 3,630
+Current \$ 4,701 \$ 3,840

-Deferred (63) (518)
+Deferred 36 (63)

-\$ 3,777 \$ 3,112
+\$ 4,737 \$ 3,777